jannemannX/ha-windhager2/README.md

 # Windhager Heater 2

-This is a custom component for Home Assistant to integrate Windhager heaters.
+This is a significant rewrite of the [Windhager Heater](https://github.com/vermi0ffh/ha-windhager) integration.
+It should be more robust, performant, maintainable and user-friendly.

 ## Installation using HACS